Tuesday, 3/19: Mental Health Conversations: Author Ron Powers

 This event is now scheduled for Tuesday, March 19th at 6:30pm.

-Charlotte and Carpenter-Carse (Hinesburg) Libraries have teamed up to host Mental Health Conversations: Risk and Resiliency during the month of February.
-The public libraries will host two evenings of panel presentations with mental health professionals, and a separate event that features Pulitzer Prize-winning and Emmy Award winning writer and critic Ron Powers, author of No One Cares About Crazy People at the Carpenter-Carse Library.
+Charlotte and Carpenter-Carse (Hinesburg) Libraries have teamed up to host Mental Health Conversations: Risk and Resilience.
+The final event in the series will be held at the Carpenter-Carse Library and features Pulitzer Prize and Emmy Award winning writer and critic Ron Powers, author of No One Cares About Crazy People